The top ten mistakes compers make

 6. Not putting enough effort in

 Lots of compers do things the easy way – they use a website like Competition Database or MSE and methodically go through every listed prize draw – most of them a simple entry form or a click on the Like or Retweet button.
 But because they’re so easy to enter, these prize draws get the most entries and are hard to win.
 Instead, take a step outside your comfort zone and try searching for low entry comps, enter a photo competition, download an app or buy a promotional product to enter a ‘winning moment’ promotion – and you’ll immediately increase your chance of winning.
-You’ll also learning new skills and tips in the process!
+You’ll also be learning new skills in the process!

 7. Complaining too much to promoters

 It can be helpful for promoters if you politely and privately point out how a promotion could have been administered fairly, why your prize isn’t what was advertised, or how their T&Cs could have been clearer.
 But public complaints on social media can be detrimental and even result in a brand deciding not to run future prize promotions.
 Some promoters and marketing departments dislike compers, considering us greedy and obsessive – do you want to be portrayed that way?
 It’s always best to think before you comment – try to get your point across clearly and calmly!
 If you do try the polite approach with no success, there’s always the option of complaining to the ASA and getting them to do the dirty work on your behalf!

 Instead of complaining, try complimenting promoters when they run a great prize draw or competition.
 Oh – and don’t underestimate the power of a thank you when you win!
 It could be a message sent privately, or a public tweet or Instagram post – but it means a lot, especially if it’s a post they can share on their social channels.

 See also: How to chase up a prize politely